Filtering higher-order datasets: The filtering approach

 We now define the \textit{filtering} of a hypergraph $H=(V,E)$ with respect to the \textit{filters} $f: V \to \{0,1\}$ and $g: E \to \{0,1\}$ to be the hypergraph $H_{f,g}=(V_f,E_g)$ where

 is the set of filtered nodes with respect to $f$ and

 is the set of filtered hyperedges with respect to $g$.
 For simplicity, we denote the set of nodes induced by the filtered edges as $V_g = \{v \ | \ v\in e\in E_g\}$.
 We note that the choice of $f$ must yield a node set $V_f$ such that $V_g \subseteq V_f$.
-Three common choices for the filtered set of nodes are (1) $f(v)=1$ and each filtering contains all the nodes, (2) $f(v) = \mathbb{I}_{V_f}(v)$, where $G_f=(V_f,E_f)$ is the giant component of the filtered edges $E_f$, and $\mathbb{I}$ is the indicator function, or (3), $f(v) = \mathbb{I}_{V_g}(v)$.
-In this paper, we solely consider the first choice to more easily allow for comparison of nodal measures across different filterings.
+Three common choices for the filtered set of nodes are (1) $f(v)=1$ and each filtering contains all the nodes, (2) $f(v) = \mathbb{I}_{V_f}(v)$, where $G_f=(V_f, E_f)$ is the giant component of the filtered edges $E_f$, and $\mathbb{I}$ is the indicator function, or (3), $f(v) = \mathbb{I}_{V_g}(v)$.
+In this paper, we solely consider the first choice to more easily compare nodal measures across different filterings.
 For ease of notation, we set $H_g \equiv H_{1,g}$.

 We note that $g$ may be chosen to reflect a variety of network properties, as well as metadata associated with hyperedges.
-Both pairwise networks and hypergraphs can have metadata, however, and the benefit of using higher-order datasets is the representation of multiple interaction sizes.
-In addition, unlike categorical attributes, filtering based on interaction size allows us to define an ordering on the hypergraph filterings.
+Both pairwise networks and hypergraphs may have metadata, however, so the benefit of using higher-order datasets is the representation of multiple interaction sizes.
+In addition, unlike categorical attributes, filtering edges by their size allows us to define an ordering on the hypergraph filterings.
 These reasons motivate us to solely consider filters based on hyperedge size.

 For a given non-negative integer $k$ and a given comparison operator $*$, a \textit{size-dependent filtering} $H_{(*,k)}$ is a filtering $H_g$ where $g$ is defined by

 In the following, we define $k$ as the \textit{filtering parameter}.